Martha Moats Baker Memorial 50Km

 - Turnsheet [pdf]

-- Dennis Herr - a little history
+- Dennis Herr - a little history of the event's founder

 Here is the course narrative, the inscription on Martha's memorial, and other information about the course.

 Start at the parking lot, heading counter-clockwise on the white-blazed Wild Oak Trail.
 Go up and over Grindstone Mountain and continue on Chestnut Ridge to the top of Little Bald, all on the white TWOT trail.
 Here you leave the Wild Oak Trail and go right on Bald Mountain Road for 4.4 miles past the 2nd gate to FDR 85 and hang a right.
 Go 1.2 miles uphill on this dirt road to the stone spring (this will be flagged), and climb up the short, steep “trail” to the Reddish Knob aid station (12.2 miles).
-From the top of Reddish Knob take a new trail on the north side of the parking area, descending down stone steps.
+From the top of Reddish Knob take a new trail between the guardrails on the north side of the parking area, descending down stone steps.
 After a steep descent through a thicket, cross the paved road and enter Timber Ridge Trail (431).
 You will follow this trail for 7 miles down to Tillman Road.
 During this section at the first trail junction stay to the right/straight, and at the second you will stay left/straight.
 At this second trail junction, the trail you should stay on will now be the Sand Springs Trail (423).
-You will bottom out on Tillman Road, then go right for a very short distance (1/10 of a mile), then left on Narrowback Trail (432) and down into the Slab/Popsicle Stand aid station (19.3 miles).
+You will bottom out on Tillman Road, then go right for a very short distance (1/10 of a mile), then left on Narrowback Trail (432) and down into The Slab aid station (19.3 miles).
 Leave the aid station on your left, climb the yellow-blazed Narrowback Trail to the Tower Trail (432A), then right for about a mile to Tillman Trail.
 Right on Tillman Trail back down to Tillman Road, then left for a mile on the road to the last aid station (24.4).
-Right on Grooms Ridge Trail (blazed yellow) and trudge up3.5 miles to the junction with the white-blazed Wild Oak trail.
+Right on Grooms Ridge Trail (blazed yellow) and trudge up 3.5 miles to the junction with the white-blazed Wild Oak trail.
 Go left on Wild Oak and bomb 4 more miles down to the parking lot and the big MMB 50 finish.

 Martha Moats Baker